Paragraphe

 The general prevention principles must be applied by all employers whose staff work at a height that poses a true risk of falling.

-“If collective protective equipment cannot be put in place, workers must be protected using a suitable fall arrest system which does not allow freefall for more than one metre, or which limits the effects of a fall from a greater height in the same conditions.”
+"When collective protection devices cannot be implemented, workers must be protected by means of an appropriate fall arrest system that does not allow a free fall of more than one meter, or limits under the same conditions the effects of a fall from a greater height."

 Image